ArendPeter/JavaGuide/mydoc/4a_Importing.md

 ##	4.1.2 Dot Operator

 If you look at the import statements you'll see that the packages and classes are separated by periods `.`.
 This is called the **dot operator** and in programming it indicates ownership.
 So in our imports `java.lang.Math` means `java` who owns `lang` who owns `Math`.
-It's actually very similar to `'s` in english so `import java.lang.Math` pretty much has the same structure as `take out Bob's Mom's Dog`.
+It's actually very similar to `'s` in english so `import java.lang.Math` pretty much has the same structure as `let out Bob's Mom's Dog`.

 ##	4.1.3 Example